Trump's immigration orders are a blueprint for sweeping policy changes

 "It's the key for everything they're trying to do," said John Sandweg, former acting director of U.S. Immigration and Customs Enforcement under President Obama, who now heads the cross-border risks team at the law firm Nixon Peabody.

-In its first week, the White House launched a broad crackdown on illegal immigration, one of Trump's signature campaign promises.
+In its first week, the Trump White House launched a broad crackdown on immigration, one of Trump's signature campaign promises.

 "This is a significant dialing up," said Doris Meissner, a senior fellow at the nonpartisan Migration Policy Institute in Washington, D.C., and a former top immigration official during the Clinton administration.